dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 or in [route flaps](/fixme)

 Nobody has a good emulation for wifi's behaviors today.
-It seemed simpler to just go forth and implement what we have, in linux directly, and go measure that.
+It seemed simpler to just go forth and implement the new queueing ideas we have, in Linux directly, and go measure that, and wash, rinse, repeat.

 ## Flent doesn't count tcp acks as part of the overall traffic measurement